-Most districts in Washington run school food service programs that do not generate excess program income, or their total Program 98 expenditures exceed their total XX98 revenues.
-In such a situation, the assumption is that the district is using other available resources to cover the operating deficit of the food service program, whether it is local levy dollars, general apportionment money, or any non-restricted source of money.
+Most districts in Washington run school food service accounts (FSAs) that do not generate excess program income, or their total Program 98 expenditures exceed their total XX98 revenues.
+In such a situation, the assumption is that the district is using other non-federal resources to cover the operating deficit of the food service program, whether it is local levy dollars, general apportionment money, or any non-restricted source of money.
 The district's General Fund may be "loaning" the food service program the additional resources necessary to provide a school meal program to the students.

 Unlike the situation where a district has recorded net program income, there is nothing to record when the district runs a food service deficit.
-The food service program is running a deficit and is being "loaned" money from the rest of the district's General Fund, which would mean that there would be some form of receivable to be recorded by the General Fund.
-In order to balance the accounts, such a receivable would need to be offset by some form of revenue recognition, which would distort the district's financial statements.
+When the food service account (FSA) is running a deficit, the FSA was "loaned" money from the rest of the district's General Fund to cover the FSA's operating costs.
+A loan would generally be considered an "interfund transaction", (a "due from" the FSA and a "due to" the General Fund).
+This transaction could only be recognized if the FSA was a separate fund.
+Because the food service program is embedded in the General Fund, this interfund transaction cannot be recognized in the district's financial statements.

-To record a food service deficit balance, a separate food service supplemental report will be developed.
-On this report, the district's current balance of deficit carryover will be displayed.
-Deficit carryover is limited to a cap of the amount of the annual deficit calculated for each of the previous five years.
+To track a food service deficit balance, a separate food service supplemental report has been developed.
+On the report, the district's current balance of deficit carryover is displayed.
+This deficit is evidence of the district's use of other non-federal resources, loaned to the FSA, for continued operations.
+The deficit carryover is limited to a cap of the amount of the annual deficit calculated for each of the previous five years.
 Put another way, any individual deficit amount can be carried over (as a part of the aggregate) up to a maximum of five years.
 After that time period, it no longer is displayed on reports.